raspberrypilearning/ghostbusters/en/step_5.md

 + Can you make your ghost disappear when it's been caught?

 You should be able to click ghosts to catch them.
-If you find it difficult to catch the ghosts, you can play the game in fullscreen mode by clicking this button:
+If you find the catching difficult, you can play the game in full-screen mode by clicking this button:

 	![screenshot](images/ghost-fullscreen.png)